deadlydog/deadlydog.github.io/_pages/Kudos.md

 ## Donations and thank you emails from the community

+2023-11-03

+Thank you email from Ilona Chodnicka for my [Windows Scheduled Tasks Azure DevOps Extension](https://github.com/deadlydog/AzureDevOps.WindowsScheduledTasks) 😊

+> Hello Daniel
+>
+> I used your Windows scheduled tasks extension for Azure DevOps at Capstone Logistics in the US, way back when, and I liked it very much.
+>
+> I'm about to use it again at Cymax - we are in Vancouver, Canada.
+> I'm very happy that it's actively maintained.
+>
+> My manager is definitely intrigued as currently all of our scheduled tasks are set up by hand.
+>
+> I'm looking forward to setting it all up for us via a pipeline and I thank you (again) for your great work.
+>
+> Ilona Chodnicka (she/her)

+---

 2023-08-21

 $5.00 USD from Curtis Seegobin for [Path Length Checker app](https://github.com/deadlydog/PathLengthChecker).